hubt/kubernetes-faq/README.md

 It is considered bad practice to rely on the `:latest` docker image tag in your deployments, because using `:latest` there is no way to rollback or specify what version of your image to use.
 It's better to update the deployment with an exact version of the image and use `--record` so that you can use `kubectl rollout undo deployment <deployment>` or other commands to manage rollouts.

+## How do I debug a Pending pod?

+A `Pending` pod is one that cannot be scheduled onto a node.
+Doing a `kubectl describe pod <pod>` will usually tell you why. `kubectl logs <pod>` can also be helpful.
+There are several common reasons for pods stuck in Pending:

+** The pod is requesting more resources than are available, a pod has set a `request` for an amount of CPU or memory that is not available anywhere on any node. eg. requesting a 8 CPU cores when all your nodes only have 4 CPU cores.
+Doing a `kubectl describe node <node>` on each node will also show already requested resources.
+** There are `taint`s that prevent a pod from scheduling on your nodes.
+** The nodes have been marked unschedulable with `kubectl cordon` ** There are no `Ready` nodes. `kubectl get nodes` will display the status of all nodes.

+## How do I debug a ContainerCreating pod?

+A `ContainerCreating` pod is one that has been scheduled on a node, but cannot startup properly.
+Doing a `kubectl describe pod <pod>` will usually tell you why.
+Common reasons include:

+** Container Networking Interface(CNI) errors are preventing the pod networking from being setup properly.
+Flannel and weave versions or configuration can sometimes cause this.
+** Volume mounts failures are preventing startup.
+External volumes like EBS or GCE PD sometimes cannot be properly attached to the node.

-## How do I debug a CrashLoopBackoff?
+## How do I debug a CrashLoopBackoff pod?

 This is the standard error message when a pod fails with an error. `kubectl describe pod <podid>` usually doesn't provide much helpful information, but `kubectl logs <podid>` would show the stdout from the pod during the most recent execution attempt.
 Another helpful technique is to change the `spec.containers.command` for your pod to `bash -c '<command> || sleep 10d'`.
 This will start your container and then if it exits with a non-zero error code it will sleep for 10 days.
-This will enable you then use `kubectl exec -it <podid> -- bash` to enter a shell in the container while it is still running but after the main command has crashed.
+This will enable you then use `kubectl exec -it <podid> -- bash` to enter a shell in the container while it is still running but after the main command has exited so that you can debug it.

 ## How do I rollback a Deployment?

 If you apply a change to a Deployment with the `--record` flag then Kubernetes stores the previous Deployment in its history.
 The `kubectl rollout history deployment <deployment>` command will show prior Deployments.
 The last Deployment can be restored with the `kubectl rollout undo deployment <deployment>` command.
 In progress Deployments can also be paused and resumed.

+When a new version of a Deployment is applied, a new ReplicaSet object is created which is slowly scaled up while the old ReplicaSet is scaled down.
+You can look at each ReplicaSet that has been rolled out with `kubectl get replicaset`.
+Each ReplicaSet is named with the format <deployment>-<pod-template-hash>, so you can also do `kubectl describe replicaset <replicaset>`.

 Learn more: http://kubernetes.io/docs/user-guide/kubectl/kubectl_rollout/

 ## What is a DaemonSet?

 A DaemonSet is a set of pods that is run only once on a host.
-It's used for host-layer features, for instance a network, host monitoring or storage plugin.
+It's used for host-layer features, for instance a network, host monitoring or storage plugin or other things which you would never want to run more than once on a host.

 Learn more: http://kubernetes.io/docs/admin/daemons/